Totem-Studios/.github/profile/README.md

-# 3FriendsCo
+# Breaker Labs

-## Welcome to the official 3FriendsCo github where we host all information about the projects and the projects itself.
+## Welcome to the official Breaker Labs GitHub where we host all information about the projects and the projects themselves.

 <br>
 <br>